sei-curiosity/week10day04-express-association/readme.md

 In the seeds

 1. Create 3 ingredients.
 2. Create a food that references those ingredients.
-3. List all the foods.
-4. List all the ingredient data for a food.
+3. List all the ingredient data for the newly created food.